swasilenko/helpdesk/README.md

 To exchange your tokens, follow these steps.
 1. In order for us to know what address to pay, you must link your Joystream address to your Bitcoin Cash address.
 The easiest way to do this is in the `My Memo` tab under the `My Keys` sidebar.
 Ensure that the correct account is selected (the one containing the tokens you wish to redeem) in the drop-down located in the top right-hand corner of the Pioneer interface.

+Note: don't use BCH wallet starts from 3XXXX (for example, such format is used on OKEX).
+The issue is that we can't process payouts to this address format.
+It needs to start with a 1 or a q usually (for example, Binance).

 ```
-# Only the part in the line below goes in the memo:
+# This is an example of BCH wallet address.
+Only the part in the line below goes in the memo:
 1OR3ORqORzYOURBBITCOINCASHADDRESS
 ```